tijgersoftware/metalend-frontend/README.md

 ### Supply and withdraw ether using ethers

 You can change the jsonrpcProvider to an alchemy, infura or other http url provider.
-This script will supply 1 ether and redeem it after the supply transaction is succesfull.
+This script will supply 1 ether and redeem it after the supply transaction is successful.
 You can adjust the script to your needs.
-The code waits untill the transaction has 1 confirmation on the chain before it continues the code.
-This code is stripped from propper error handeling.
+The code waits until the transaction has 1 confirmation on the chain before it continues the code.
+This code is stripped from proper error handling.

 ```
 const ethers = require('ethers');